mattbegent/oi/README.md

 ## Styling Errors

-oi! adds a class of `field--interacted` to fields that the users has interacted with (you can change this in the options).
+oi! adds a class of `oi-has-interacted` to fields that the users has interacted with (you can change this in the options).
 This allows you to style fields using `:invalid` and `:valid` pseudo-classes.
 ```
-.field--interacted:invalid {
+.oi-has-interacted:invalid {
 	background-color: #df4949;
 }

-.field--interacted:valid {
+.oi-has-interacted:valid {
 	background-color: #00B233;
 }
 ```
-You can style the error messages however you like using the class `form__error-message` (you can change this in the options).
+You can style the error messages however you like using the class `oi-message` (you can change this in the options).
 ```
-.form__error-message{
+.oi-message {
 	display: block;
 	color: #df4949;
 	-webkit-animation-duration: 500ms;